INCREASING PHYSICAL ACTIVITY

 Clavering Primary School is 'a stellar example of what is possible through PESSPA' and 'there are few schools out there doing as much as Clavering; plus what is so special at Clavering is that it is embedded and led by pupils.'
 (Stuart Kay, Schools Director, Youth Sport Trust)

-Most recently, we have worked alongside the Department for Education to construct their online physical activity platform, promoting best practice in increasing physical activity in schools, both for children's physical and mental development:
+Finally, we were honoured to ask to work alongside the Department for Education to construct their online physical activity platform, promoting best practice in increasing physical activity in schools, both for children's physical and mental development:

 For more information about our work to increase physical activity or if you have any suggestions about how we can improve our aim to increase physical activity and decrease sedentary behaviour, please contact Mr McAvoy on 01429 422088 or at PESSPA@claveringschool.org.uk.
 We are always keen to work collaboratively with individuals, schools and other organisations to help children become healthy, well-rounded and successful individuals.